michaelpdougherty/cis-260-project/database/README.md

 ## Note about PATH
 In order for the scripts to run, you will need to have access to a MySQL Client command in your terminal, either `mysql` or `mysqlsh`.
-If, for some reason, you have MySQL installed and you don't have access to the command, you can do the following:
+If, for some reason, you have MySQL installed and you don't have access to the command, you can do the following (Git Bash only):
 - `notepad ~/.profile`
 - Add the line: `export PATH=$PATH:/path/to/mysql/bin` and save
 - `souce ~/.profile`